-We also work with people whose speech is affected by emotional trauma, learning disabilities and physical impairments.
+We also work with people whose communication may be affected by emotional trauma, learning disabilities and physical impairments.

 Areas of Speech Pathology